Priya-Bai-S/Github-Copilot/Labfiles/Exercise-4.md

 ### Summary

-In this exercise, you have successfully installed the GitHub Copilot Chat extension, and you have employed Copilot to automatically generate code in both ARM, Terraform and PowerShell programming languages.
+In this exercise, you have employed Copilot to automatically generate code in both ARM, Terraform and PowerShell programming languages.